nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Spinel
       A general management protocol for enabling a host device to communicate with and manage co-processors, like a network co-processor (NCP) or a radio co-processor (RCP).

+   Station mode (STA)
+      Device operating as a IEEE 802.11 station.

    Submodule
       A child of another Git :term:`repository <Repository>`, managed using the ``git submodule`` command family.
       Also referred to as *Git submodule*.